MikeGuides-creator/mikeguides-blog-v2/_posts/2025-10-03-ai-marketing-toolkit.md

 Ad & Social Prompt Generator.
 Produce high-converting ad copy and social posts on demand.

-Performance Tracker Templates â€“ Keep campaigns measurable and improve over time.
+Performance Tracker Templates.
+Keep campaigns measurable and improve over time.

 Why It Works?

-The AI Marketing Toolkit isnâ€™t just a set of prompts.
+The AI Marketing Toolkit isn't just a set of prompts.
 It's a guided workflow built for business owners who need results quickly.

 Structured workflow.No more blank-page paralysis.